Table of Contents

 So, why are they called breadcrumbs?
 Remember the story of Hansel and Gretel?
 Hansel dropped bread pieces on the ground so they could trace their steps home if they got lost in the woods.
 That’s what inspired the breadcrumbs on websites today.

+So what exactly is breadcrumb navigation?
 And how does this all relate to helping people with disabilities?

 Breadcrumbs in SEO: Why They Matter for Your Website